 Obituaries are subject to verification with a funeral home or crematorium before publication.
-If you are not working with a funeral home, you must provide the number of the mortuary or medical donation program.
+If you are not working with a funeral home, you must provide the mortuary or medical donation program number.
 If you do not have this information, you must submit a copy of the death certificate.

 Most newspapers charge a fee for posting obituaries, though some smaller local papers may not.
 Some publications charge by word count, while others charge by the number of lines or number of inches printed.

 How To Post An Obituary In Printed Newspapers

 Here are the steps you should follow if you want to post the obituary in printed newspapers: